Psycho (2020 film): Production

-In a turn of events, P. C. Sreeram was replaced by his assistant, Tanvir Mir as the film's cinematographer, while Sreeram further mentioning that Tanvir will be credited as the film's cinematographer.
+In a turn of events, P. C. Sreeram was replaced by his assistant, Tanvir Mir as the film's cinematographer, while Sreeram further mentioning that Tanvir would be credited as the film's cinematographer.

 Music

 The soundtrack of the film was composed by Ilaiyaraaja, collaborating with actor Udhayanidhi for the first time and director Mysskin for the third time.
 The audio rights were secured by Sony Music India.

 The film's first single, titled Unna Nenachu which is sung by Sid Sriram (on his first collaboration with Ilaiyaraaja) and lyrics by Kabilan, was released by director Vetrimaaran on 18 November 2019.

-The songs received extremely positive response from both the audience and critics upon its release.
-Film critics credited Ilaiyaraaja's music for its major contribution towards the film's success.

 Release

 The teaser was released on 25 October 2019 by director Mani Ratnam.
 The 70-second teaser reveals that the film is a murder mystery and Udhayanidhi plays a blind man in the film.

 Earlier, the producer announced that the film will be releasing worldwide on 27 December 2019, but they decided to release the film on 24 January 2020 instead in order to increase screen counts and for wider pan-Indian reach of the film.